 Title vs. Sentence vs. Lower Case

 It’s critical that your subject line is as clear and simple to read as possible.
-Every decision you make should be done with the goal of improving the readability of your subject line and making it faster for your recipient to scan.
+Every decision you make should be done to improve the readability of your subject line and make it faster for your recipient to scan.

-This means that you’re going to need to make some important decisions about which case type to use.
+This means that you will need to make important decisions about which case type to use.
 Here’s a quick overview of the three types you have available to you:

 - Title case: Capitalize all major words, and use lowercase for minor words